mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Coopetition in the ATmosphere.md

 As an added bonus, both results will grow the ATmosphere as a whole, which in turn will lift *all* startups.

+---

+## Revision Notes

+This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

+- changes in this version:
+	- none
+- version control
+    - this is version: 1
+    - this is the current version: [[Coopetition in the ATmosphere]]
+    - here is the previous version: n/a